Dear Your Teen:

 The mom hasn’t responded to my text.
 Should I call?

 I believe you should.
 Your daughter is too young for drinking, and any parent who gave her alcohol needs to be forced to face you and your frustrations.
 Offering alcohol to teens is illegal for very good reasons.
 Teenagers’ brains are still developing (the brain isn’t “adult” until around age 25).
 When teens experiment with drinking, studies show that they drastically increase the risk of long term alcohol problems.
 Kids who experiment earlier are more likely to binge drink by young adulthood, and young adult binge drinkers develop alcoholism at a much higher rate.
 Also, alcohol is bad for the brain, at any age.
 Using alcohol has been linked to depression and even suicide.
 As a child, your daughter is not old enough to weigh the serious consequences of drinking.
 She needs adult supervision, and any adult who cannot honor your wishes probably cannot be trusted to provide that supervision.

 Should I tell her of her dad’s history?
 Should I be harsher with the punishment?

 I think any teen with a family history of alcoholism needs to know they have a higher risk for alcoholism (and girls with family histories have higher rates of depression, another reason not to drink).
-She probably doesn’t need to know the details of her father’s problem, but, in order to make smart decisions, she needs facts.
+She probably doesn’t need to know the details of her father’s problem, but, in order to make smart decisions, she needs facts about alcohol abuse genetics.